 In truth, these are 21 ideas for my family’s code of ethics.
 Feel free to give them a look and steal a couple if you’re like me and think about things like family codes of ethics.
 I’d rather call them something more whimsical, but I’m struggling at the moment, so I’ll stick with code of ethics.

-Anyway, steal a few because I sure as heck didn’t come up with these all by myself.
+Steal a few because they are not original to me.
 A few are directly from sermons I’ve heard or books I’ve read or random ideas from podcasts.
 All of them originated from those sources at least indirectly as people and experiences have shaped my thinking.

 Why Have a Family Code of Ethics (or Rules to Live By or How We Do Things ‘Round Here Principles)

 This is one of those ideas that had never occurred to me until the last couple years.
 And it hasn’t grabbed hold of me and my wife enough to make us sit down and work through it and clarify which 10, 12, or 13 (or 7 maybe?) items we’d like to include quite yet.

 But the older my children get, the more I feel the need to be clear on what I hope we value as a family.

 Most families, I’m sure, haven’t codified this type of thing.
 While families will always reflect the values that slowly build up around the way they do things and treat each other, very seldom are these values developed with intentionality.

 If part of my life’s work is my family, then it would make sense to be intentional about how our family operates.
 A code of ethics frames the character and practices we’d like to build into our family over time.
 If businesses do this to help support their vision, mission, and purpose, how much more important is it for families to do so?